fujitake/vantiq-related/vantiq-external-services-integration/docs/en/vantiq-azure-CosmosDB.md

 Vantiq Server v1.34 or higher is required

 # Configuration of Cosmos DB
-This procedure describes how to collaborate with the Cosmos DB API when it is created with **core "SQL "**.
+This procedure describes how to collaborate with the Cosmos DB API when it is created with **core "SQL"**.
 If created by selecting other APIs, refer to the respective references and modify as necessary.

 Once Cosmos DB created, create a container from [New Container].
 The settings are the followings.